ryanstraits/ryanstraits.github.io/_posts/2011-07-12-on-leaving-and-lebron.md

 I didn't know it then, but I had just happened into one of the most amazing group of friends that I've ever been apart of.
 Yes, I had to make the heart-rending decision to leave my family and friends back in Ohio.
 But I met, dated, and am going to marry the girl of my dreams out here in KC in three months.
 She wound up being a pretty good reason to leave Ohio.
 The price was steep, but I'd say it was a fairly even trade.

 So, can you say the same thing?
 Was it worth it?
 I'll be honest, I rooted for you to lose.
 And just about all of Ohio was darn happy when you did.
 Even if you would have pulled out some late-game magic like you always seemed to do for us, would it have been as fulfilling?
-Wouldn't it have been <em>that much sweeter</em> if you were winning it all for Cleveland?
+Wouldn't it have been *that much sweeter* if you were winning it all for Cleveland?
 Wouldn't that be a much greater cause?
 It sure looks like the <a href="http://www.huffingtonpost.com/2011/07/11/lebron-james-popularity-all-time-low_n_894819.html">rest of America</a> <a href="http://sports.espn.go.com/nba/news/story?id=5575810" target="_blank">thinks so</a>.
 But hey, you made your choice.
 And I made mine.

 And it turned out to be the best one I've ever made.

 ---
-<blockquote>“All the people that was rooting on me to fail, at the end of the day they have to wake up tomorrow and have the same life that they had before they woke up today,” James said.
+> “All the people that was rooting on me to fail, at the end of the day they have to wake up tomorrow and have the same life that they had before they woke up today,” James said.
 “They have the same personal problems they had today.
 I’m going to continue to live the way I want to live and continue to do the things that I want to do with me and my family and be happy with that.

-“They can get a few days or a few months or whatever the case may be on being happy about not only myself, but the Miami Heat not accomplishing their goal.
-But they have to get back to the real world at some point.”</blockquote>
+> “They can get a few days or a few months or whatever the case may be on being happy about not only myself, but the Miami Heat not accomplishing their goal.
+But they have to get back to the real world at some point.”

-No, now <em>you</em> have to get back to the real world.
+No, now *you* have to get back to the real world.
 We already live here.
 The real world of making a decision and having to stick with it.
 There's no turning back.
 It's I-70 westbound straight into the setting sun with only pictures of your family and the hope of what lies on the other side to keep you going.

 But whatever you have to say to help you sleep at night.
 You've made your bed.
 You chose and you lost.
 But hey, coming from Ohio you should be pretty familiar with that empty feeling.